deankoch/snapKrig/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 3 notes

 * The first note indicates that this is a new release
-* the second note only occurs on rhub with the windows platform.
+* The second note only occurs on rhub with the Windows platform.
 I believe it is due to [R-hub issue #503](https://github.com/r-hub/rhub/issues/503).
+* The third note only occurs on rhub with Fedora Linux.
+I believe this is due to a missing dependency ("tidy") on rhub's test machine

 ## Test environments